DefGuard/wireguard-rs/README.md

   * **fwmark** handling

 ### Windows support

 Please note that [WireGuard](https://www.wireguard.com/install/) needs to be installed on Windows with commands `wg` and `wireguard` available to be called from the command line.

-### Note on `wireguard-go`
-If you intend to use the userspace WireGuard implementation you should note that currently the library assumes that the `wireguard-go` binary will be available at runtime.
-There are some sanity checks when instantiating the API, but installing it is outside the scope of this project.

 ## Examples